Bishop of Oxford

 The Bishop of Oxford is the diocesan bishop of the Church of England Diocese of Oxford in the Province of Canterbury; his seat is at Christ Church Cathedral, Oxford.
-The current bishop is Steven Croft, following the confirmation of his election to the See on 6 July 2016.
+The See is currently in vacancy following the retirement of Steven Croft on 4 July 2026.
+The diocese is led by the Acting Bishop of Oxford, the Rt Revd Gavin Collins.

-The Bishop of Oxford has authority throughout the diocese, but also has primary responsibility for the city and suburbs of Oxford, which form the Archdeaconry of Oxford.

-From 1636 the Bishop was housed in the purpose-built Cuddesdon Palace.
+The Bishop of Oxford has authority throughout the diocese, but also has primary responsibility for the city and suburbs of Oxford, which form the Archdeaconry of Oxford.From 1636 the Bishop was housed in the purpose-built Cuddesdon Palace.

 History

 The origins of Christianity in this part of England go back at least to the 7th century, when Saint Birinus brought his mission to the West Saxons in 634.
 The West Saxon King Cynegils was baptised in the River Thames near the present site of Dorchester Abbey, where the original See was established.

 The see was transferred in 1092 to Winchester, before being absorbed into the Diocese of Lincoln, the vast extent of which covered much of central and eastern England from the River Thames to the Humber.

 King Henry VIII, acting now as head of the Church in England, established by Act of Parliament in 1542 six new dioceses, mostly out of the spoils of the suppressed monasteries.
 These six were Bristol, Chester, Gloucester, Oxford, Peterborough and Westminster.
 This intervention by Henry VIII saw a new see located at Osney in Oxfordshire in 1542 before finally being moved to its present location in the City of Oxford in 1546.

 While the city gained prosperity from the accession of thousands of students, it was never, apart from the university, again prominent in history until the seventeenth century, when it became the headquarters of the Royalist party, and again the meeting-place of Parliament.
 The city of Oxford showed its Hanoverian sympathies long before the university, and feeling between them ran high in consequence.
 The area and population of the city remained almost stationary until about 1830, but since then it has grown rapidly.